coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 light;* Price 23,760 gp.

-**Circlet of Persuasion:** This silver headband grants a +3 competence bonus on the wearer's Charisma-based checks.
+**Circlet of Persuasion:** This silver headband grants a +3 competence bonus on the wearer’s Charisma-based checks.

-Faint transmutation; CL 5th; Craft Wondrous Item, *eagle's splendor;* Price 4,500 gp.
+Faint transmutation; CL 5th; Craft Wondrous Item, *eagle’s splendor;* Price 4,500 gp.

 **Cloak of Arachnida:** This black garment, embroidered with a weblike pattern in silk, gives the wearer the ability to climb as if a *spider climb* spell had been placed upon her.
-In addition, the cloak grants her immunity to entrapment by *web* spells or webs of any sort---she can actually move in webs at half her normal speed.
+In addition, the cloak grants her immunity to entrapment by *web* spells or webs of any sort—she can actually move in webs at half her normal speed.
 Once per day, the wearer of this cloak can cast *web*.
 She also gains a +2 luck bonus on all Fortitude saves against poison from spiders.